Contradanza: African-American music

 African-American music began incorporating Cuban musical motifs in the 1800s.
 Musicians from Havana and New Orleans would take the twice-daily ferry between those cities to perform.
 Whether the rhythm and its variants were directly transplanted from Cuba or merely reinforced similar rhythmic tendencies already present in New Orleans is probably impossible to determine.
 The habanera rhythm is heard prominently in New Orleans second line music, and there are examples of similar rhythms in some African-American folk music such as the foot-stamping patterns in ring shout and in post-Civil War drum and fife music.
 John Storm Roberts states that the musical genre "reached the U.S. 20 years before the first rag was published".

 For the more than quarter-century in which the cakewalk, ragtime, and proto-jazz were forming and developing, the habanera was a consistent part of African-American popular music.
 Early New Orleans jazz bands had habaneras in their repertoire and the tresillo/habanera figure was a rhythmic staple of jazz at the turn of the 20th century.
-A habanera was written and published in Butte, Montanta in 1908.
+A habanera was written and published in Butte, Montana in 1908.
 The song was titled "Solita" and was written by Jack Hangauer.
 Scott Joplin's "Solace" (1909) is considered a habanera (though it is labeled a "Mexican serenade").
 "St. Louis Blues" (1914) by W. C. Handy has a habanera/tresillo bass line.
 Handy noted a reaction to the habanera rhythm included in Will H. Tyler's "Maori": "I observed that there was a sudden, proud and graceful reaction to the rhythm ...
 White dancers, as I had observed them, took the number in stride.
 I began to suspect that there was something Negroid in that beat."
 After noting a similar reaction to the same rhythm in "La Paloma", Handy included this rhythm in his "St. Louis Blues", the instrumental copy of "Memphis Blues", the chorus of "Beale Street Blues", and other compositions.

 Jelly Roll Morton considered the tresillo/habanera (which he called the Spanish tinge) an essential ingredient of jazz.
 The rhythm can be heard in the left hand on songs such as "The Crave" (1910, recorded in 1938).

 Although the exact origins of jazz syncopation may never be known, there's evidence that the habanera/tresillo was there at its conception.
 Buddy Bolden, the first known jazz musician, is credited with creating the big four, a habanera-based pattern.
 The big four (below) was the first syncopated bass drum pattern to deviate from the standard on-the-beat march.
 As the example below shows, the second half of the big four pattern is the habanera rhythm.